maypeter567/startup/README.md

 - Database: recording the history of wins and loses for a player, and a temporary record of ingame events
 - Websocket: The players list represents a live number of spectators and players, including spectators joining live. a live chat may be implimented.

+## HTML Deliverable
+I designed the framework for my application
+- HTML pages: I created four sites.
+A login page, gameplay page, history page, and players page.
+- Links: I implimented links to navigate to all of the sections of the website.
+- Text: The history tab is represented with text
+- Images: there is a single image in the gameplay page, which will be used to show if a player is dead.
+This image will be modified through other code on the application.
+- Login: The login page handles the inputs with boxes and submission.
+- Database: the history of the individual player's wins and losses is recorded in the database, history of the ongoing match is recorded temporarily.
+This is displayed on every page of the application except at login.
+- Websocket: the players page will update with every new viewer, or when someone leaves the game.
+- Select boxes: these are used to show the choices for players in the game on the gameplay page such as votes or mafia decisions.